rainerkaufmann/BeamProfiler/README.md

 <br><br>
   <img src="https://raw.githubusercontent.com/rainerkaufmann/BeamProfiler/master/fig3_profile.jpg" width="512">
 <br>
 Figure 3 | Beam profile.
-(A) Image as otained from camera.
+(A) Image as otained from webcam.
 (B) 2x2 binning plus Gaussian filter.
 <br><br>
 (B) Using the raw data of an image showing the Bayer-pattern.
 However, it is difficult to extract the raw data from a webcam, depending on the manufacturer.
 The raw data can be processed the following ways:
 <br>